jpatrickdill/pipurge/readme.rst

       ...

-You can also use the **--keep** option to specify certain packages to keep installed.
+You can also use the **--keep** option to specify certain packages to keep.
-Pipurge will also keep the dependencies of the packages you specify so they stay working.
+Pipurge will also keep the dependencies of the packages so they stay working.

 If you'd like further control over the process, use the **--ask** option and Pipurge will ask you whether to uninstall each package that's left.